 Huntsville and the Games

-The Town of Huntsville is proud to once again welcome the Ontario 55+ Winter Games to our community.
-The Ontario 55+ Winter Games are hosted biennially in odd years – in Huntsville from March 5-7, 2019 – through the Game ON Program.
+The Town of Huntsville was proud to once again welcome the Ontario 55+ Winter Games to our community from March 5-7, 2019.

 The community is part of OSGA 55+ District 11.
 Huntsville is the largest municipality in Muskoka, with a population of 20,000, and has a long history of hosting world-class sporting events.
 Most recently, the 2018 Ontario Men’s Tankard and the 2015 National Women’s U18 Championships brought the province’s top male curlers and Canada’s best young female hockey players to town.